9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

 Rise of the Resistance closed

+It’s important to remember that Cast Members MUST follow these codes, so if you’re frustrated, NEVER take it out on these hard-working, rule-abiding individuals.
 And don’t worry!
 If you hear a Code 102, that means a ride is back open for business and everyone can carry on as usual!

 Code A

 Getting way more serious, we’re moving on to Code A — warning that Cast Members have spotted human ashes.
-The “A” obviously stands for ashes and the most common location this happens is at the Haunted Mansion in Magic Kingdom.
+The “A” obviously stands for ashes, and the most common location this happens is at the Haunted Mansion in Magic Kingdom.

 Haunted Mansion

 Sometimes Disney World guests will sprinkle the ashes of loved ones in the parks.
 THIS IS ILLEGAL, DO NOT DO THIS.
 Doing this is a total biohazard and will result in the ashes being vacuumed up by a custodial crew.
-Your loved one will end up in the garbage and you’ll end up in a heap of trouble.
+Your loved one will end up in the garbage, and you’ll end up in a heap of trouble.

 Code H